sikopet/blog/posts/books.md

-Technical books (roughly in order of decreasing quality and importance for me).
+Technical books (roughly in order of decreasing quality and current importance for me).

 Sysadmin
 --------

+* The Practice of Cloud System Administration [PoCSA], 2014
 * The Practice of System and Network Administration [PoSaNA], 2007
 * Automating System Administration with Perl, 2009